Configuring AWS Devices

 Note

-If Security Cloud Control fails to sync the device, the connectivity status in Security Cloud Control may show "Invalid Credentials."
-If that's the case, you may have tried to use an invalid username and password combination.
-See Troubleshoot Invalid Credentials
+If Security Cloud Control fails to sync the device, the connectivity status in Security Cloud Control may display "Invalid Credentials."
+If this occurs, you may have entered an invalid username and password combination.
+For more information about troubleshooting invalid credentials, refer to Troubleshoot Invalid Credentials

 Monitor AWS VPC Tunnels using AWS Transit Gateway

-Amazon Web Service (AWS) Transit Gateway acts as a cloud router connecting enterprise virtual private clouds (VPCs) to AWS VPCs through a central hub that allows for simplified peering relationships.
+Amazon Web Services (AWS) Transit Gateway acts as a cloud router.
+It connects enterprise virtual private clouds (VPCs) to AWS VPCs through a central hub, which allows for simplified peering relationships.

 Security Cloud Control allows you to monitor the connection status of your onboarded AWS VPCs using AWS Transit Gateway.